Kevinsd/PROJECT-S-10/README.md

 ## Usage

 To play this game we will use the controls A and D keys to change the direction of the arrow, which indicates the direction of the ball.
 To shoot the ball, we use the space bar located in the bottom of the keyboard.

-A--->Left direction
+-A--->Left direction

-D--->Right direction
+-D--->Right direction

-Space Bar--->Shot the ball
+-Space Bar--->Shot the ball

-Right arrow--->Next ball
+-Right arrow--->Next ball

-Left arrow--->Previous ball
+-Left arrow--->Previous ball

-F1--->Active coliders
+-F1--->Active coliders

-0--->Lose condition
+-0--->Lose condition

-L--->Next level
+-L--->Next level